josedanrick/JoseDanrick/README.md

 **`(Software Developer, Full Stack Developer)`**

-I am a fourth-year IT student at University of Santo Tomas, passionate about learning different tech stack like languages, frameworks, databases, libraries and etc in order to build robust applications.
-I am also interested in the realms of data science and machine learning since nowadays, our world is quite leaning towards that.
+I am a fourth-year IT student at the University of Santo Tomas, passionate about learning different tech stacks, like languages, frameworks, databases, libraries, etc., in order to build robust applications.
+I am also interested in the fields of data science and machine learning since our world is leaning more towards that direction.

 #### Currently Doing:
 - 🤖 Studying Web Applications with Java Spring